 Dr Camilla Stack - Counselling Psychologist and UKCP Registered Psychotherapist

-I offer short and long term counselling and psychotherapy in central Bristol to people from all walks of life and all ages, who come with a range of difficulties in their lives.
+I offer short and long term counselling and psychotherapy in central Bristol.
+I decided to train as a therapist after being greatly helped by psychotherapy myself, and now work with adults from all walks of life, and all ages and backgrounds, who come with a range of difficulties.

 Training, qualifications & experience

 Health and Care Professions Council: Registered Counselling Psychologist

 United Kingdon Council for Psychotherapy: Registered Integrative Psychotherapist